PapaCapricorn/shiftstoned/src/site/articles-legacy-test/converting-experimental/top-8/2019-01-19-BurningHope-2.md

 meta_title: Burning Hope - Tournament Report
 meta_image: /images/articles/BurningHope.jpeg
 date: 2019-01-19 13:35:43.10 -5
-articleEnd: |
+articleEnd: |+
+  ----

-  The landscape for **Eternal** looks a lot different now that it did for **Burning Hope** following the most recent \*[balance changes](https://steamcommunity.com/games/531640/announcements/detail/1690440309949401220).
-It remains to be seen what new archetypes will emerge - or what older ones may resurface - in response to the update.
-However it seems likely that **Winchest** midrange will continue to be part of the mix even as it may become less dominant. {.subtitle}
+  The landscape for **Eternal** looks a lot different now that it did for **Burning Hope** following the most recent \*[balance changes](https://steamcommunity.com/games/531640/announcements/detail/1690440309949401220). {% icon 'FJS' %} It remains to be seen what new archetypes will emerge - or what older ones may resurface - in response to the update.
+However it seems likely that **Winchest** midrange will continue to be part of the mix even as it may become less dominant.
+  {.subtitle}
+layout : "layouts/top8-test-3.md"
 ---
 # Burning Hope: ECQ Rundown {.title}